 Jonathan Mah

-Additionally, from June 2019 to August 2019, I worked with Professor Kirk Lohmueller on inferring the distribution of fitness effects in canine evolutionary histories as part of the Bruins-In-Genomics Summer Undergraduate Research Program at UCLA.
+Additionally during my undergraduate studies, from June 2019 to August 2019, I worked with Professor Kirk Lohmueller on inferring the distribution of fitness effects in canine evolutionary histories as part of the Bruins-In-Genomics Summer Undergraduate Research Program at UCLA.

 Contact